gatsbyjs/gatsby/docs/blog/2019-06-17-site-showcase-validator/index.md

 ## Why a validator

 As with most websites, nothing is constant.
 Designs and even frameworks that companies and developers use to build sites will evolve and change over time.
-With that, it would be diligent to make sure that Gatsby’s showcase is kept updated and all sites in the showcase are still using Gatsby.
+With that, it would be diligent to make sure that Gatsby's showcase is kept updated and all sites in the showcase are still using Gatsby.
 Doing this by hand would become unmaintainable as more and more sites were added; automating the workflow would relieve the burden for such an important task.

 ## Creating the validator